danjac/radiofeed-app/README.md

 The `Makefile` has some convenient shortcuts for local development, including:

-* `make install`: download and install front and backend Javascript and Python dependencies
+* `make install`: download and install local dependencies
-* `make update`: update all front and backend dependencies to latest available versions
+* `make update`: update dependencies to latest available versions

 To run unit tests, just run `pytest`.